slackhq/circuit/docs/tutorial.md

 ### 1. Build out of the `tutorial` sample

 Clone the circuit repo and work out of the `:samples:tutorial:multiplatform` module.
 This has all your dependencies set up and ready to go, along with some reusable common code to save you some boilerplate.
 You can see an implementation of this tutorial there as well.
 The entry point is `main.kt`.
+To run the main function, you can run `./gradlew :samples:tutorial:multiplatform:run`.

 ### 2. Start from scratch